Predicting Dynamic Map States from Limited Field-of-View Sensor Data: Introduction

 \section{Introduction}

-Humans can only see in a relatively narrow field of view (FOV).
-However, even with a limited FOV, we manage to maintain a surprisingly accurate mental model of our surroundings, even of objects outside of what we can currently see.
+Humans eyesight is restricted to a relatively narrow field of view (FOV), but even with a limited FOV we manage to maintain a surprisingly accurate mental model of our surroundings.
 Even more impressively, we can track and predict the movements of objects, people, or vehicles that pass through our field of view for only a brief time.
 As automated systems continue to increase in popularity and usefulness through the widespread adoption of self-driving cars and mobile robots, it is important to consider how automated systems can achieve the same level of prediction and tracking for objects outside their current FOV.
 In some cases, sensor FOV is limited by platform constraints, and even in cases where large FOV sensing is feasible, external factors can still cause occlusions and impact available sensor information.
 By making use of limited information from sensors to predict the states of objects that have left the sensor FOV or are temporarily blocked from view, we can improve the safety and performance of autonomous systems.